dansand/trench_pull_force/model_code_inputs/README.md

 ## Modification to the input files

-The files used to run the model are included in the model_code_inputs directory
+## Modification output files

-A series of h5 output files are found in the model_code_inputs directory.
-These represent (roughly) 0.5 Myr intervals, from 0 - 10 Myr.
+A series of h5 output files are found in the `../model_code_inputs directory` These represent (roughly) 0.5 Myr intervals, from 0 - 10 Myr.

 ## Modification to the input files